robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I was cleaning the milk beaker during morning tea when the door to Wardrobe banged open.
 Four of the marketplace girls came in together, voices overlapping.

-“These zips—”
+“These zips — ”

-“—I can’t even get mine to sit—”
+“ — I can’t even get mine to sit — ”

-“—the material is tearing where the zip is pulling—”
+“ — the material is tearing where the zip is pulling — ”

 I didn’t look up straight away.
 When I did, I glanced at Fiona.